 update: my company won’t pay us if we don’t install spy software on our personal computers by Alison Green on December 16, 2020 We have so many updates this year that I’m going to be posting six to seven times a day this week — so keep checking back throughout the entire day.
 It’s “where are you now?” month at Ask a Manager, and all December I’m running updates from people who had their letters here answered in the past.
 Remember the letter-writer whose company wouldn’t pay them if they didn’t install spy software on their personal computers?
 (The company was a nominee for the Worst Boss of 2020.)
 Here’s the update.
 Shortly after I wrote to you back in March, things with my company really took a turn for the worst.
 While the company originally said that they would be sending us each company laptops and that we would only need to download the tracking/monitoring software on personal devices temporarily while these laptops were shipped, they quickly retracted their statement and told us that we would never be provided with company computers and that we would need to install the tracking software on our personal computers permanently.
 If we refused, we would not receive pay for any work completed until the software was installed.
 When it became clear that this software was becoming a permanent decision, I tried several of the solutions you offered in your response to my email.
 When the software was first announced, I tried to rally my coworkers into refusing to download the software.
 At first they were all on my side and agreed that the software was invasive, and another excuse for the company to dock our pay (a stunt they had already pulled when they began monitoring our locations through a time-clock app they made us download on our personal phones a few months earlier).
 At the meeting where the software was discussed, I spoke out and listed our concerns.
 The CEO was not backing down, so my coworkers gave up and unanimously decided to download the software.
 I still refused.
 I told HR point blank that the software could not and would not be installed on my personal computer.
 I asked several more times for a company laptop and they instead told me that I could break the shelter-in-place order in our city and get my work desktop from an office with several confirmed COVID cases.
 Shortly after I made my “stand” to HR, I received a call from my direct supervisor after work hours.
 She was extremely angry at me, and was actually yelling.
 She told me that I should be thankful to have a job, and that I was “stupid” for picking a fight with HR.
 I told her I was sorry she felt that way, but reiterated in no uncertain terms that this software would not be put on my personal computer.
 Meanwhile, my coworkers that had installed the software were getting their pay docked almost everyday because of issues with the software.
 Because we were dealing with 2 time zones (since the company headquarters were in a different country) the time tracking wasn’t working properly and HR refused to change their hours.
 This whole thing culminated with me threatening legal action because HR refused to pay me for the work that I had done—work my supervisors assigned knowing I had not and would not be downloading the software.
 I was finally furloughed after “plead[ing] technological ignorance” like you suggested.
 I told HR that the computer I was working from wasn’t mine, and that I did not have user authorization to download any additional software.
 I think that was the straw that broke the camel’s back because I was furloughed a few days later.
 One of the last things to happen before I was furloughed was that they wanted us all to install a google chrome extension called RPass that would store all the passwords on our computers.
 Again, because we were all working on personal computers it seemed like a really bad idea.
 I was furloughed a few hours before my shift.
 Out of consideration, I emailed my supervisor to let her know.
 Right after I sent my email I received another call from her.
 HR and management had not informed her of their decision to furlough me.
 She was evidently irritated and addressed me with a great deal of condescension.
 She told me I needed to grovel to HR and beg for my job back.
 She was insistent that I needed to apologize to HR, and seethed when I told her that the decision was out of my hands.
 At no point did HR ever give us answers as to why we needed to do this, because we already tracked all of the work we did and shared it with HR each day on Trello.
 HR also never took any steps to protect our data.
 I’ve been monitoring the company a bit on social media since I was furloughed.
 They don’t seem to be wearing masks or socially distancing in the office, which is unsurprising since back in March my supervisor told me that Covid was a hoax.
 The company took away all employees’ sick days in January of 2020 and has not reinstated them as of yet.
 They also do not provide health insurance, despite the company promising it as part of each employee’s offer letter.
 I’m worried for my coworkers and hope they’re able to stay safe.
 Last I heard my supervisor, the one who yelled at me and told me to grovel to HR, quit a few days ago because HR was docking her pay.
 From what I heard, she had a week-long arguing match with the CEO and HR before ultimately quitting during the middle of her shift.
-You may also like:my company won't pay us if we don't install spy software on our personal computersthe worst boss of 2020 is...my boss expects me to share my personal health/diet/spirituality/fitness goals every week { 280 comments }
+You may also like:my company won't pay us if we don't install spy software on our personal computersthe worst boss of 2020 is...my boss wrote a poem about us but left people out, I doubt my boss’s nephew is really a genius, and more { 280 comments }

 voluptuousfire* December 16, 2020 at 11:03 am They took away your sick days AND don’t offer health insurance?
 Who runs this company?
 WTF?